 - Number: this covers a group of people that are experiencing the same uncertainty together, and are lead by the reactions of the majority.

 According to Testimonial Engine, 72% of customers don’t take action until they have read reviews.
-This statistic demonstrates the necessity for visible customer feedback for your services.
+This statistic demonstrates the necessity for visible patient feedback for your services.
 It helps to prove your medical company’s legitimacy and showcases the service quality.

 After searching “cosmetic dentist” in Google, this company’s reviews page popped up first.